hedgewithcryptohedgewithcrypto

 Pros Explained

-• Competitive Fees.
+• Competitive fees.
 Nobody wants to trade with a broker only to be faced with huge or unexpected fees.
 However, Plus500 offers competitive a competitive fee structure that promotes frequent trading.
 Furthermore, the company is transparent about any charges, avoiding nasty surprises.

 Cons Explained

 • CFD-Only.
 While not uncommon in the industry, being a CFD-only platform does hinder Plus500.
 As CFDs are typically leveraged and incur overnight funding fees, they’re seldom worth holding for the long term.
 As such, investors focused on more extended time frames will be disincentivized by Plus500’s offerings.
+This is a limitation of brokers vs crypto exchanges which offer the actual crypto assets.

 • Limited Cryptocurrencies.
 Plus500 only features 19 crypto-based assets on its broker, with one being an index and another being a pair of two cryptocurrencies already supported by the broker.
 With Plus500 only supporting the largest cryptocurrencies, those looking to trade smaller cap projects will be better served by a crypto-specific exchange like Binance (read our full Binance review).